Zankoku-Okuno/blag/articles/review/season-12018b-spring.md

 Instead of highlighting the caprice of the Greek gods, the polish of the boulder was indicative of a person's character.
 As the boulder is pushed up & rolls back down, it becomes rounder and smoother.
 Instead of representing life as a futile endeavor, it shows that the work of life is something to take pride and joy in.
-Honestly, what I've written doesn't capture what I was thinking, so I doubt anyone else will understand the idea I'm trying to get across.
+Honestly, what I've written doesn't capture what I was thinking, so I doubt anyone else will understand the idea I'm trying to get across, but it was worth a shot.

-In any case, it's a good name.
+In any case, it makes for a good name.
-Eternally doing work, though it will never be finished, and (with this new idea) through doing the work becoming a more fully realized me...
+Eternally doing work, though it will never be finished, and through doing the work becoming a more fully realized me...
 I think that sums up the objective.

 Speaking of Sisyphus, it seems my systems last about six months before they start failing.